 A new information service was launched at a special Macmillan coffee morning on 29 September by Huntingdon Deputy Mayor, Cllr Bill Hensley, at the Woodlands Centre, Hinchingbrooke Hospital.

-Now a new information service has been developed and is offered face to face by trained volunteers.
-It covers a range of topics including benefits/welfare advice, carer issues, dietry advice, financial support, end of life care, complementary therapies and local information and support.
+The new service has been developed and is offered face to face by trained volunteers.
+It covers a range of topics including benefits/welfare advice, carer issues, dietary advice, financial support, end of life care, complementary therapies and local information and support.

-The service is run by Eileen Murphy, Survivorship project manager, with an excellent team of eight volunteers.
+The service is run by Eileen Murphy, Survivorship Project Manager, with a team of eight volunteers.
 Eileen and the volunteer managers are currently actively recruiting more volunteers to be able to offer a wider service which will include visiting wards.
-Anyone who is affected by an aspect of cancer is welcome to use the new information service.
+Anyone who is affected by any aspect of cancer is welcome to use the new information service.